gustafullberg/drosophila/README.md

 * Pawn shield

 ## License
-Pawned is released under the MIT License.
+Drosophila is released under the MIT License.